-Earlier cases were unanimous in the rule that where an installment note containing an acceleration clause was purchased after the maturity date of an installment, the note was "overdue as to its entirety," and the holder was precluded from claiming the rights of an hdc.13
+Earlier cases were unanimous in the rule that where an installment note containing an acceleration clause was purchased after the maturity date of an installment, the note was "overdue as to its entirety," and the holder was precluded from claiming the rights of an hdc.

-10181 P. (2d) 369 (Cal.
+181 P. (2d) 369 (Cal.
 1947).

-11This view of the trial court seems consistent with the view expressed by the series note cases cited in note 5, supra.
+This view of the trial court seems consistent with the view expressed by the series note cases cited in note 5, supra.
 The former holds that notice or knowledge of an installment default is irrelevant in determining the status of the holder with regard to future installments; the latter holds that notice or knowledge of the default in a note of a series is irrelevant in determining the status of the holder of the unmatured notes of the series.
 Both views contend that the controlling factor is the good faith of the purchaser.

-12Bliss v.
+Bliss v.
 California Co-Op Producers, 181 P. (2d) 369, 383 (Cal.
 1947).
 This seems precisely the view expressed by the trial court.
 See note 11, supra.

-12Hall v.
-E. C. Wells & Son, 24 Cal.
+Hall v. É. C. Wells & Son, 24 Cal.
 App.
 238, 141 Pac.
 53 (1914); Stoy v.
 Bledsoe, 31 Ind.
 App.
 643, 68 N. E. 907 (1903).
 It was held in Hodge v.
 Wallace, 129 Wis.
 84, 108 N. W. 212, 213, 116 Am.
-St. Rep. 938 (1906), under a clause providing that an interest default should "cause the whole note to immediately become due and col-
+St. Rep. 938 (1906), under a clause providing that an interest default should "cause the whole note to immediately become due and colthe decided cases involving that question.
+It has the support of West Virginia, and apparently one Texas case supports the rule, the courts of that state being in an apparent conflict."

-Although such a view may be regarded as correct in a technical sense, the weight of modern authority is to the effect that the purchaser of such an instrument after acceleration can rely on the ultimate due date if he has no knowledge of the installment default, and thus he can be deemed to be an hdc as to later installments.14
+Although such a view may be regarded as correct in a technical sense, the weight of modern authority is to the effect that the purchaser of such an instrument after acceleration can rely on the ultimate due date if he has no knowledge of the installment default, and thus he can be deemed to be an hdc as to later installments.

 A slightly different question is presented in the case of a non-acceleratory installment note.
 Many cases have upheld the strict view that a purchaser after the default of a principal installment cannot be deemed an hdc under either the common law or Section 52 (2) of the N.I.L. because such paper was "overdue" at the time of transfer.
-15 But in view of the trend of efforts to enhance negotiability of installment notes, and of legislation providing that one overdue installment does not render the paper in default in its entirety, contrary conclusions have been reached.
+But in view of the trend of efforts to enhance negotiability of installment notes, and of legislation providing that one overdue installment does not render the paper in default in its entirety, contrary conclusions have been reached.
 There is now strong authority that the taker in good faith and without actual notice of the non-payment of an installment of principal is an hdc as to the future installments.
-16

 This latter position, which was taken by the majority of the California court in the principal case, is consistent with other phases of installment note law which have been liberalized to permit greater negotiability of such instruments.
-It is well recognized that the bona fide purchaser for value is within the protection of the law merchant although an interest installment is overdue and unpaid at the time of lectible," that a failure to pay interest rendered the note automatically due, and a purchaser after such default was not an hdc.
+It is well recognized that the bona fide purchaser for value is within the protection of the law merchant although an interest installment is overdue and unpaid at the time of

-14Taylor v.
+Taylor v.
 American National Bank, 63 Fla.
 631, 57 So.
 678, Ann.
 Cas.
 1914A, 309 (1912); Britton, Bills and Notes (1943) 504, and cases cited.
 "It is hardly necessary to state that a holder without notice of either default or exercise of the option is not affected by the acceleration provision."
 Chaffee, Acceleration Provisions in Time Paper (1919) 32 Harv.
 L. Rev. 747, 770.